sssussu/informationsecurity/homework5.md

 ### Large Numbers
 - Purpose: use physical analogs to illustrate large cryptographic numbers.

-##  Pretty Good indeed.
+## a) Pretty Good indeed.
 Encrypt and decrypt a message with 'gnupg', using PGP public key cryptography.
 (Note that here you learn each step; for end users, you can often automate and make it look simple)

 In this task we used gnuog tool to encrypt and decrypt messages using Pretty Good Privacy (PGP) public cryptoghraphy.